FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB19]: List the set of terms/definitions used in this document.
+    MB19: List the set of terms/definitions used in this document.
     I guess we should at least leverage terms defined in 2544/1242.

-    [VP]: Move list of terms here?
+    VP: Move list of terms here?

-    [MK]: Relevant existing terms, including the ones from rfcs 1242, 2285 and 2544, are captured in section 4.3 Existing Terms, followed by the new terms that form the MLRsearch Specification.
+    MK: Relevant existing terms, including the ones from rfcs 1242, 2285 and 2544, are captured in section 4.3 Existing Terms, followed by the new terms that form the MLRsearch Specification.
 We went through quite a few iterations of getting it right, including a